robowhiz/COC-Automation/README.md

 #This code only works for the older version of COC which is not usable anymore
-Sorry, i am not interesting developing anymore
+Sorry, i am not interested developing anymore

 # COC-Automation